lorin/multiplication-constraint/README.md

 ## Haskell

-I found Haskell to be the most straightforward.
-I used the List monad, which looks quite elegant to me.
+I found the Haskell implementation to be the most straightforward to implement, using the "do" syntax.

 ```haskell
 solution :: [Int]